Offender Reentry Services

 Fax: (860) 692-7586

-The Offender Reentry Unit is under the auspices of The Program and Treatment Division.
-The goal of the unit is to provide assistance to offenders who are incarcerated to assist with their successful reentry into the community.
-Every facility in the state has either a part time or full time Reentry Counselor.
-These Counselors assist the offenders with identification to include social security cards, birth certificates, and renewal of their DMV license and non-drivers license. ( State ID)
+The Offender Reentry Services Unit (ORSU) is under the auspices of The Program and Treatment Division.
+The goal of the unit is to help incarcerated offenders successfully return to their communities.
+Each facility in the state has a full-time Reentry Counselor.